-Coronavirus Update – What if my business remains open during the pandemic?
+Coronavirus Update – What if my business remains open

 After Mondays coronavirus update, the Government has not, as of yet, placed a ban on attending some workplaces.
 Restaurants, pubs, bars and non-essential shops have been asked to close, but other businesses that don’t fall into those categories remain open.
 Government guidance states, that where possible any staff who can work from home should do so to enable social distancing.
 If home working is not possible in your industry or place of work, you should remember the following:

 - Keep up-to-date and follow all guidance from the Government and World Health Organisation, including hygiene practices, social distancing, and avoiding group activities, and make sure your employees are aware of this and practising all guidelines.

 - To ensure social distancing is implemented wherever possible, ensure that employees avoid using non-essential public transport, avoid gatherings and meetings and avoid contact with anyone who is displaying symptoms (i.e. coughing, high temperature).
 If they do live with or come in contact with anyone infected or showing symptoms, they should self-isolate for 14 days.

 High risk or vulnerable employees